OSINTI4L/The-Kitchen-Sink/README.md

 </div>

 ## OSINTials Toolkit
 The OSINTials Toolkit is a toolkit comprised of various open-source intelligence tools focusing on OSINT for people.
 It is currently used during missing persons investigations and focuses on quality over quantity.
-A corresponding set of bookmarks can be found [here](https://github.com/OSINTI4L/The-Kitchen-Sink/blob/main/Bookmarks/OSINTial-Bookmarks.html).

 ## Masterlists
 The Masterlists section is where various OSINT toolkits and resources can be found.
 If you're looking for a particular toolkit or want to expand your own, this is the place to do it.